pjstevns/kwetter/JSONAPI.rst

 message
   a text message

+msgid
+  a unique integer key for a message

 messages
-  a list of (avatar, message, timestamp) instances
+  a list of (msgid, avatar, message, timestamp) instances

 timestamp
   a datetime without timezone speficied as a string, in the format ``2011-05-13 11:57:37``

+tag
+  a string annotation on a message

 Commands